Arihant-A/Arihant_1/a/README.md

 ## Project Overview

-This repository documents the complete output of a 12-hour hands-on RTL Design and Synthesis lab conducted as part of the **VSD (VLSI System Design) RTL Design & Synthesis Workshop**.
+This repository documents the complete output of a 12-hour hands-on RTL Design and Synthesis lab conducted as part of the **VSD RTL Design & Synthesis Workshop**.
 The lab covers the full ASIC front-end design flow:

 1. **RTL Coding** — Writing synthesizable Verilog HDL describing the intended hardware behaviour.
 2. **Functional Simulation** — Using **Icarus Verilog (iverilog)** to compile the design alongside a testbench, generating a Value Change Dump (`.vcd`) file.